RBrearton/py-htmx/pages/b2_ps3.md

 We can use the
-!DROPDOWN_REF "Gradient of the dot product" "dot product gradient rule" that we just derived to maKe this quite trivial.
+!DROPDOWN_REF "Gradient of the dot product" "dot product gradient rule" that we just derived to make this quite trivial.

 !START_ADMONITION success Answer